 In Texas, there are some common regulatory requirements for assisted living that adults and their families should know about, as well as several common inclusions that you’ll find in most communities.
 This article will explain in more detail what’s included in Texas assisted living communities.

-What Type of Support and Services are Provided in Assisted Living Communities in Texas?
+What Type of Support and Services are Provided in an Assisted Living Community